Smart charging: Smart charging Implementation

 Through SMC networks, in addition to charging decisions, the EVs can also discharge to meet local electricity needs or to mitigate the pressure on electricity demand during peak hours.
 V2G is a smart charging implementation where the utility/transmission system is capable of purchasing energy from customers, usually during peak hours.
 Discharging provides extra flexibility to the grid by extending the power range and may shave the peak in electricity production.
+V2G allows EVs to supply power back to the grid.
+Owners in active markets can earn USD 500 to 1,500 annually through grid services programs.

 Smart Charging features

 Energy efficiency

 Smart charging transfers a portion of the peak load to off-peak hours.
 The predictability of energy demand is also improved because of the capability to use V2G as a backup.
 Study shows that a smoother and more predictable energy demand curve will boost the proportion of green energy in total energy production.

 Liability

 A survey on customer responses to electricity prices in Shanghai shows that, if the peak/off-peak pricing ratio is 2:1, 75% of the customers will adjust their charging pattern to charge off-peak.
 The percentile reaches 90% if the pricing ratio is 6:1.